jiyeonha85/getting-and-cleaning/README.md

 CodeBook.md a code book that describes the variables, the data, and any transformations that I performed.

-getting and cleaning.R performs the data preparation and then followed by the 5 steps required as described in the course project’s definition:
+getting and cleaning_PGR.R performs the data preparation and then followed by the 5 steps required as described in the course project’s definition:
 Merges the training and the test sets to create one data set.
 Extracts only the measurements on the mean and standard deviation for each measurement.
 Uses descriptive activity names to name the activities in the data set